Clubs and Organizations

 CHC provides students with an opportunity to apply academic concepts to case studies and real-world consulting projects.
 We strive to embody the goals of the school (learning hospitality leadership through a blend of theory and practice) with a focus on analytic consulting.
 CHC targets students who have an interest in applying what they have learned in the classroom to the real world.
 We achieve our mission by working together on case studies for new members, gaining experience from real-world consulting projects, and learning from guest speakers.

 HFTP is the global professional association for financial and technology personnel working in hotels, clubs, and other hospitality-related businesses.
-The Cornell University Student Chapter promotes closer ties between the HFTP organization and the School of Hotel Administration students, and promotes the fields of hospitality finance, accounting, and technology within the school.
+The Cornell University Student Chapter promotes closer ties between the HFTP organization and Hotel School students, and promotes the fields of hospitality finance, accounting, and technology within the school.

-Hospitality Students International provides support for student development by facilitating international work opportunities, and serves as a source of information by building international friendship and contacts.
+Hospitality Students International works to increase multicultural and global awareness among Hotel School students through social, educational, cultural, and professional experiences.
+It provides support for student development by creating international work opportunities and serves as a source of information by building international friendships and contacts.
 HSI cultivates a truly global network of social and professional contacts with alumni members, international industry leaders, and global hospitality programs.

-HS2 encourages School of Hotel Administration students to develop a lifelong spirit of service.
+HS2 encourages Hotel School students to develop a lifelong spirit of service, a thorough understanding of social issues, and a prevailing sensitivity towards other people.
 The organization, formerly known as Hotelies Volunteering Today, is committed to helping students find opportunities to volunteer in their communities and apply what they have learned about service in the classroom to bettering those communities.

 NSMH is a national non-profit organization that seeks to promote hospitality education, to foster professional advancement for minorities, and to create awareness of minority diversity in the hospitality industry.
 The Cornell chapter serves as a mechanism to meet the needs of minority students of African, Asian, Hispanic, and Native American descent in the school.